ronakg/awesome-flickr-gallery-plugin/README.txt

 == Upgrade Notice ==

+= 2.9.3 =
+[ENHANCEMENT] Subtle mouse-over effect for gallery images [PERFORMANCE] Large galleries load faster
+[Bug Fix] Sidebar appears at bottom of the page with AFG activated

 = 2.9.2 =
 ****** MUST UPGRADE ******.
 A NEW slideshow option now available which has a built in thumbnail slider for even easier navigation.